anna-filou/anna-filou.github.io/_posts/2025-10-12-building-today.md

 > Forgetting is a feature of memory, not a bug.
 You let the unimportant stuff fade so you can focus.

 I know, you don’t **have** to see all your tasks at once.
 You can focus on what’s due today while everything else sits in the backlog.
 But I **know** it’s there, and it stresses me out.
-What if I missed something from two days ago?
-Or yesterday?
-Then I open the app and see overdue tasks stacking up.
+What if I missed a few things two days ago, and then another yesterday?
+I open the app and see a growing list of overdue tasks.
 Some people can calmly sort through them—decide what’s still important, move things around, delete the rest.

 I’m not one of those people.
 I’m a hoarder.
 I have a hard time throwing things away—or removing apps from my phone—and that extends to tasks.
 What if I need them again someday?